 Types of Student Feedback and How to Respond

 Professors are meant to give feedback once students submit their essay assignments.
-In most cases, this feedback is meant to offer guidance, pointing out areas of weakness and those that require improvement in the future.
+In most cases, this feedback is meant to offer guidance, pointing out areas of weakness and those that require improvement in the future and try to find website that writes essays for you.
 Students who take the corrections with an open mind are likely to do better in the next assignment.
 However, the feedback varies and could mean different things.

 Types of Feedback from Professors and Tutors